 These are but a few stories of the times.
 For many of the upper class or previously mentioned “haves” that possessed the knowledge of Karate were forced to seek employment wherever it could be found.
 For instance, they resorted to teaching,translation, and accounting by employing their education skills when possible.
 Many of the jobs that had been hereditary in the past now were filled by Japanese Mainland bureaucrats of commerce.
 The system went from benefiting the feudal Japanese Satsuma Clan and the Okinawan Kingdom to now pouring into the coffers of the Japanese State as a principality.

-As to the art of Karate, its traditions of transmission and formation and survival in this environment and the metamorphosis it went through will be explored in the next installment of the House of Okinawa Part 4.
-In addition, we will touch upon the changes and effects of private discipleship practices evolving to the public transmission of the art in public schools and clubs.
+As to the art of Karate, its traditions of formation, transmission, and survival in this environment, and the metamorphosis it went through entering the 20th century will be explored in the next installment of the House of Okinawa Part 4.
+In addition, we will touch upon the changes and effects of private discipleship practices evolving to the public transmission of the art in public schools, clubs and the machi dojo.
 This also became the time of the establishment of Karate styles and research societies in an attempt to codify them in accordance with the Dai Nippon Butoku Kai offices in Mainland Japan.
 We will also touch on the eventual migrations throughout the world of Okinawan citizens seeking a better life and fleeing the tumultuous times at home while taking their culture and art with them.